symmetryinvestments/concurrency/README.md

 - `onResult`.
 Invokes the supplied callable on termination and passes the resulting value, similar to the return value of `.syncWait`.

+- `repeat`.
+Repeats the supplied sender until it is cancelled or produces an error.

 ## Streams

 A Stream has a `.collect` function that accepts a `shared` callable and returns a Sender.
 Once the Sender is connected and started the Stream will call the callable zero or more times before one of the three terminal functions of the Receiver is called.